-For a long time we have known that about twice the number of adult women, for every adult man, suffer from depression.
-When Young in Norway started, we knew little about why and when these gender differences occurred.
-Young in Norway was one of the first studies to gather information about this.
+It is well established knowledge that adult women suffer about twice as often from depressions than men.
+However, when the Young in Norway Study started, we knew little about why and when these gender differences developed.
+Young in Norway was one of the first studies to provide information about this issue.

-The graph shows that boys and girls experience about the same level of mental illness in early adolescence.
-In the case of boys the level remains stable throughout adolescence and young adulthood – From the ages 13 to 31.
-In the case of the girls we see a completely different picture: Here we have a substantial increase in mental illness from about age 13 to about age 18, and a decline once in the twenties.
+The graph shows that boys and girls experience about the same level of mental health problems in early adolescence.
+For boys, the level remains rather stable throughout adolescence and young adulthood – from the ages 13 to 31.
+However, girls are developing differently: We see a substantial increase in mental health problems from age 13 to about age 18, and a decline thereafter.

-So what could be the cause of this increased difference during adolescence?
-We found that girls experienced an increased discontent with their own appearance, and that this led to more concerns for many girls.
-Girls that entered into puberty early ran an increased risk of mental illness.
+What could be the cause of this increased difference during adolescence?
+We found that girls experienced an increased discontent with their own appearance, which again could lead to more worries for many girls.
+Also, girls who entered puberty early ran an increased risk of mental health problems.